echeran/smile-of-murugan/webbook/chapter14.md

 st. 5 (7621).
 The work became part of the Saiva canon (of its 10th *Tirumuṟai*).
 In his yogic passages, Tirumūlar is clearly indebted to Patanjali's *Yogasūtras* and to the *Mandukyopaniṣad*.
-The 1 *cirantu manat* teļivākic *cērnton cittan/civaciva avanavanen ruraikkā* *lāmē*.

-15

-*Tirumantiram* is the greatest treatment of yoga in Tamil literature, and more than that: the Saiva Siddhānta philosophy as such takes its origin from this marvellous text.
-In spite of the simple style, the text is often obscure, since it uses a wide variety of symbolism, especially numerical symbolism.¹
+The *Tirumantiram* is the greatest treatment of yoga in Tamil literature, and more than that: the Saiva Siddhānta philosophy as such takes its origin from this marvellous text.
+In spite of the simple style, the text is often obscure, since it uses a wide variety of symbolism, especially numerical symbolism.[^five]

 *Tirumantiram* contains very many features which are typical for Siddha writings.
-Thus it attacks caste-system and the Brahmins, whom it calls foolish and gluttonous.2 Though the text contains stanzas which have devotional character (e.g. 712, 1651, 1816, 2104, 2958), much more accent is on yoga and knowledge.
-The body is valued as the temple of God, 3 and as a fit instrument for the soul in its career of self-discipline and search of God (307, 724).
+Thus it attacks caste-system and the Brahmins, whom it calls foolish and gluttonous.[^anti-caste] Though the text contains stanzas which have devotional character (e.g. 712, 1651, 1816, 2104, 2958), much more accent is on yoga and knowledge.
+The body is valued as the temple of God,[^body-temple] and as a fit instrument for the soul in its career of self-discipline and search of God (307, 724).
 Tirumūlar is sharply opposed to the ultraemotional type of *bhakti*.
 God, for him, is "light" and "lustre" *(cōti, cuṭar)*, he is omnipresent,